 Categories

-official statement puberty blockers
+official statement Puberty blockers

 Summary of CAN-SG’s submission to NHS England’s consultation on Puberty Suppressing Hormones for Children and Adolescents with gender dysphoria or incongruence